-Traditionally, French doors come in pairs and are symmetrical.
+Traditionally, French doors in San Diego come in pairs and are symmetrical.
 Generally speaking, they have a wooden frame with a grid that holds many glass frames in place.
 These glass frames serve to allow the maximum amount of light possible and create a more free and expansive feel to the space in which they are installed.

 Typically, French doors swing open, hinged on the sides, and there is a latch between the doors to secure them when they are not in use.
 In this case, there is often one operable door and one which is generally left closed.
 The one that is used less frequently may be reinforced with a top latch, to help secure the operable door more effectively.
 French doors are most often used as exterior doors that open onto balconies, patios or other outdoor areas, but they can also be used, and often are, as interior doors which lead to larger rooms, such as dining rooms or studies.
 This gives a more grandiose and upper-class feel to the interior of one’s home.

 The glass panes of traditional French doors have historically been small panes secured in the door with a grid made of the same material as the frame which are traditionally wood.
 Modern French doors have glass panes that consist of a single, large pane of float glass which will be expounded below.
 This single, large pane of glass is often either overlaid with a similar grid to give a more traditional appearance, or the grid is set between two layers of glass for the same reason.